ArcBlock/abtnode-docs/src/introduction/abtnode-setup/index.md

 ![Blocklet Server Terms](./images/server_acceptterms.png)

 *Please do not access the Blocklet Server using localhost / 127.0.0.1 address.
-You will not be able to connect it using ABT wallet.*
+You will not be able to connect it using DID Wallet.*

 ## Use the official Docker image